Touring Walt Disney World with Cognitive Disabilities

 What are the attractions like?

-If you are planning on a trip to Disney World and a member of your party has a cognitive disability such as Autism, a major concern is probably the attractions.
+If you are planning on a trip to Disney World and a member of your party has a cognitive disability such as Autism, a major concern is probably the attractions and any situations they might create that would not be ideal.
 It is very important to read a description of an attraction to ensure that everyone in the group is comfortable with experiencing the attraction.
 You can find descriptions of most attractions at Walt Disney World on our specific park pages.

 What if only some members of our group want to ride?